-Vehicles in traffic systems are constantly in conflict with each other; they have to observe their environment, predict its future behavior and react accordingly in order to avoid accidents.
+Vehicles in traffic systems are constantly in conflict with each other; autonomous vehicles and human drivers have to observe their environment, predict its future behavior and react accordingly in order to avoid accidents.
 Thereby, they control the distance to preceding vehicles, or - when turning or overtaking - they give way to other vehicles in order to avoid collisions.
 This requires the extrapolation of trajectories of potentially conflicting vehicles, the estimation of the size of safety gaps and decisions about when to stop and to wait, and when to proceed.
 These issues jointly appear at intersections turning them into a particularly risky location in traffic systems; Dresner and Stone [3] state that "vehicle collisions at intersections account for anywhere between 25% and 45% of all collisions".

 In this paper, we focus on the traffic dynamics at intersections.
 We propose a model and present case studies for unsignalized intersections and discuss possible extensions for signalized ones.
 Intersections are modeled as multiple intersecting one-lane roads.
 On each of these roads, the basic movement of the vehicles is described by a microscopic carfollowing model.
 Cars need to control their distance to other vehicles in order to avoid rear-end collisions.
 At an intersection, additional conflicts between turning vehicles arise.
 We implement a conflict detection, fix a priority regime (right has right-of-way) and assume that vehicles will wait for emerging gaps if they have to give way.
-In reality, the three components - car-following, conflict detection, and conflict reaction may be subject to errors.
-For example, autonomous vehicles are equipped with sensors measuring velocities and distances; external conditions, imprecision of devices, or malfunctions might distort the measurements.
-We model these perceptional errors by stochastic processes randomly fluctuating around the correct values.
+In reality, the three components - car-following, conflict detection, and conflict reaction - may be subject to errors of human drivers, possibly assisted by suitable technology.
+We model perceptional errors by stochastic processes which randomly fluctuate around the correct quantities.

-The stylized model gives a conceptual framework to understand the causal relationship between perceptional errors, (parametrized) driving style, accidents, and traffic flow.
-In particular, our model captures the occurrence of two possible collision types: rear-end collisions resulting from low headways and frontal crashes in the context of turning maneuvers.
+The stylized model provides a conceptual framework for understanding the causal relationship between perceptional errors, (parametrized) driving style, accidents, and traffic flow.
+We study these features for different penetration rates of errorfree autonomous vehicles in the traffic system.
+Our model captures the occurrence of two possible collision types: rearend collisions resulting from low headways and frontal crashes in the context of turning maneuvers.